matsonj/nba-monte-carlo/README.md

   - [ ] series winners
   - [ ] playoff wins
 - [ ] some basic charts in superset (replicate 538?)
+- [x] add github action to build it
+- [ ] add dbt docs as github pages